-No. Name Age Qualification Experience Other Directorships 1 Ravi Kant DIN: 00016184 69 Bachelor of Technology degree in Metallurgical Mr Ravi Kant has been appointed as independent non-executive Director on January 28, 2014 Tata Motors Ltd. TAL Mfg.
-Solutions Ltd. Engineering from the Institute of Technology, Kharagpur and a Masters degree in Science from the University of Aston, Birmingham, UK He is currently the Vice Chairman of Tata Motors and has been with them since February 1999, joining as Senior Vice President (Commercial Vehicles), and was inducted on their Board as an Executive Director in July 2000 and became the Managing Director in July 2005.
+IAI SLE-F (KEFEF CLAU JSE 49(1V)(G)(1) No. 1 Name Ravi Kant DIN: 00016184 Age 69 Qualification Bachelor of Technology degree in Metallurgical Engineering from the Institute of Technology, Kharagpur and a Masters degree in Science from the University of Aston, Birmingham, UK Experience Mr Ravi Kant has been appointed as independent non-executive Director on January 28, 2014 He is currently the Vice Chairman of Tata Motors and has been with them since February 1999, joining as Senior Vice President (Commercial Vehicles), and was inducted on their Board as an Executive Director in July 2000 and became the Managing Director in July 2005.
 Upon retiring from his Executive position on June 1, 2009, Mr Ravi Kant continues to be on the Company's Board of Directors as Vice-Chairman.
-Tata Advance Materials Ltd. Prior to joining Tata Motors, he was with Philips India Limited as Director of Consumers Electronics business and prior to which with LML Ltd. as Senior Executive Director (Marketing) and Titan Watches Limited as Vice President (Sales & Marketing).
-2 Lalita D. Gupte 65 Bachelor's Degree in Economics Ms. Lalita D. Gupte is the former Joint Managing Director of ICICI Bank, and ICICI Venture Funds Management Co Ltd. (DIN 00043559) and a Master's degree in Business currently the Chairperson of ICICI Venture Funds Management Company Limited.
-J Godrej Properties Ltd Management, advanced Lalita D. Gupte joined the board of ICICI Bharat Forge Limited management programme from INSEAD.
-Limited in 1994 as the Executive Director and remained on the board as Joint Managing Director until 2002 when it merged with ICICI Bank.
+Oth • er Directorships Tata Motors Ltd. TAL Mfg.
+Solutions Ltd. Tata Advance Materials Ltd. 2 Lalita D. Gupte (DIN 00043559) 65 Bachelor's Degree in Economics and a Master's degree in Business Management, advanced management programme from INSEAD.
+Prior to joining Tata Motors, he was with Philips India Limited as Director of Consumers Electronics business and prior to which with LML Ltd. as Senior Executive Director (Marketing) and Titan Watches Limited as Vice President (Sales & Marketing).
+Ms. Lalita D. Gupte is the former Joint Managing Director of ICICI Bank, and currently the Chairperson of ICICI Venture Funds Management Company Limited.
+Lalita D. Gupte joined the board of ICICI Limited in 1994 as the Executive Director and remained on the board as Joint Managing Director until 2002 when it merged with ICICI Bank.
 She was the Joint Managing Director of ICICI Bank from 2002 until 2006.
 She has more than three decades of experience in the financial sector and has held various leadership positions in areas of leasing, planning and resources and corporate banking.
-Kirloskar Brothers Limited 3 Naresh Chandra 79 Post graduate, Master of Science in Mr. Naresh Chandra has served as India's Ambassador to the United Cairn India Limited (DIN Mathematics from States of America and was the Cabinet Electrosteel Castings Limited Daini Auto Limited 00015833) Allahabad University and a retired Secretary to the Government of India.
-Naresh Chandra has held various senior Bajaj Auto Limited Bajaj Finserve Limited officer of the Indian Administrative Services. positions such as Chairman of the Indian Government Committee on Corporate Bajaj Holdings & Governance, Senior Advisor to the Prime Investments Limited Balrampur Chini Mills Limited Minister, Governor of Rajasthan, and Chief Secretary to the Government of Rajasthan.
-Raymond Infrastructure Project Limited AVTEC Limited
+ICICI Venture Funds Management Co Ltd. Godrej Properties Ltd Bharat Forge Limited Kirloskar Brothers Limited